icopy-site/awesome/docs/awesome/awesome-qt.md

 ### New Functionality

 - [Communi](https://communi.github.io) [:octocat:](https://github.com/communi/libcommuni) - Cross-platform IRC framework.
-We've got enough IRC clients out there already, but I suppose this could also be used to implement a chat function in your application (https://github.com/JesseTG/awesome-qt/blob/master/e.g. for community support).
+We've got enough IRC clients out there already, but I suppose this could also be used to implement a chat function in your application (e.g. for community support).
 - [cutelyst](http://cutelyst.org) [:octocat:](https://github.com/cutelyst/cutelyst) - Web framework that takes some ideas from Perl's Catalyst framework.
 - [DiceParser](https://github.com/Rolisteam/DiceParser) [:octocat:](https://github.com/Rolisteam/DiceParser) - Dice Roller framework based on its own syntax.
 - [DOtherSide](https://github.com/filcuc/DOtherSide) [:octocat:](https://github.com/filcuc/DOtherSide) - Binding for QML in C, primarily designed as an API for *other* languages to support QML.